 The waiting is finally over.
 The rumours are no more.
 It has started.
 What has started you may well ask?

-Costco Stevenage is finally underway.
+Costco Stevenage site progress is finally underway.
 After a couple of years of rumours of the potential arrival of one of the world’s biggest wholesalers coming to town, work has finally begun to transform one of Stevenage’s iconic landmarks at the old 14.5 acre John Lewis storage facility in Cavendish Road.

 Contract given to provide construction site progress photography